Agoston Haraszthy: Travels in North America

-Haraszthy was a writer in his native Hungarian, in German (which he spoke from birth), and later in English.
+Haraszthy was a writer in his native Hungarian, in German (which he spoke from birth as his mother descended from a German family of Old Buda/Altofen), and later in English.
 When he returned to Hungary in 1842, he made arrangements to write a Hungarian-language book about the United States.
 He traveled widely through the United States to gather material for the book, which praised American life and enterprise.
 The two-volume book was published at Pest in 1844 under the title of Utazás Éjszakamerikában (Travels in North America).
 A second edition was published in 1850.
 This was the second book about the United States to be published in Hungarian.

 Wisconsin

 In Wisconsin, Haraszthy and his cousin attempted to settle on some land at Lake Koshkonong.
-This effort was unsuccessful, however, so they went on to the Sauk Prairie, on the Wisconsin River west of Madison.
+This effort was unsuccessful, however, so they went on to the Sauk Prairie, on the Wisconsin River northwest of Madison.
 There Haraszthy purchased a large tract of property on the west bank of the river and laid out a town.
 First called Széptáj (Hungarian for "beautiful place"), later Haraszthy (or Haraszthyville or Haraszthopolis), the town was renamed Westfield and finally Sauk City after Haraszthy left for California in 1849.
 In 1842, Haraszthy returned to Hungary to bring his parents, wife and children to Wisconsin as permanent residents of the United States.
 The Haraszthys became United States citizens and never returned to Hungary.

 Haraszthy formed a partnership with an Englishman named Robert Bryant and threw himself into a myriad of ambitious projects.
 Besides the town that he laid out, he built mills, raised corn and other grains, and kept sheep, pigs, and horses.
 He kept a store and opened a brickyard.
 Many of the oldest houses still standing in Sauk City were built with bricks from Haraszthy’s brickyard.
 He owned and operated a steamboat that carried passengers and freight on the Wisconsin and Mississippi Rivers.
 He donated land on which the first Roman Catholic church and school in Sauk City were built.